 MEALS AND SNACKS: All children receive nutritious meals planned by the Health component's Nutrition and Food Services staff.
-The children receive breakfast, lunch, snack, as well as a second snack if they are in the center more than eight (8) hours.
+The children receive breakfast, lunch, snack, as well as second snack if they are in the center more than eight (8) hours.
 Meal time is considered an important part of each child's curriculum.

-Typically, children sit and eat in a family style setting.
+During meal times, children and staff sit together in a Family Style meal.
 This allows children to identify and be introduced to new foods, new tastes, and new menus.
 Children can choose the amount of food they want to have on their plate and practice good table manners and new skills with their hands and fingers.
 Teachers sit with children during meal times to educate them about the foods in the meal, and encourage them to try a new and nutritious food.
 As young children develop they often need to be exposed a new food 12-15 times before they decide if they like it.